Prospect Park (Brooklyn): 2020s

 The Concert Grove Pavilion reopened in April 2021 after a one-year renovation.
 That December, a $40 million renovation of the Vale of Cashmere was announced.
 The last two ball fields on Long Meadow reopened in early 2023 after several years of renovations.
 During mid-2023, the New York City government considered erecting tents in Prospect Park to temporarily house asylum seekers.
 The Prospect Park Alliance reopened Fallkill Falls to the public in October 2023; prior to Fallkill Falls' reopening, trespassers regularly accessed it.
 The organization announced in January 2024 that an abandoned comfort station at the Ocean and Parkside Avenue entrance would be converted into a welcome center named for Shirley Chisholm, which was expected to open in two years.
 A cafe opened in the Prospect Park Boathouse that July.

 During the November 2024 wildfire outbreak in the northeast U.S., a fire broke out in the Ravine, damaging 2 acre of woodland.
 The Prospect Park Alliance estimated that it would cost $200,000 to restore the burned forest.
 The LeFrak Center at Lakeside reopened in 2025 following a renovation, and Ekstein Development Group and Oberon Restaurant Group were hired to manage the LeFrak Center.
 The Prospect Park Alliance opened five nature trails in the park that August and announced plans in October to plant 3,000 trees in the Ravine.
+As part of the city's Bluebelt program, city officials allocated $68 million for landscape modifications that December, including the addition of a rain garden and two ponds to reduce flooding during storms.
+In March 2025, the city began renovating the Vale for $37.5 million and adding a bike lane on the park's eastern perimeter, and constructing a pedestrian plaza at the Ocean and Parkside Avenues entrance.